 In another slipup from that dictionary, Johnson took the word adventine from Francis Bacon’s Natural History, defining it as “adventitious; that which is extrinsically added” and admitting it’s “a word scarcely in use.”
 Unsurprising, seeing as Bacon’s work actually read “adventive.”
 Johnson also claimed there were no words beginning with X, so we should really start taking his whole dictionary with a grain of salt.
-Learn how finding a typo in the encyclopedia helped one prisoner get released.

 This wasn’t an actual entry, but it did pop up in an example sentence for the word glare.
 “It [the Cairbow] then suddenly squats upon its haunches and slides along the glare-ice,” read the Oxford English Dictionary in 1888.
 The quote was supposed to be about a caribou—oops!